Standard illuminant: Illuminants B and C

-The liquid filters, designed by Raymond Davis, Jr. and Kasson S. Gibson in 1931, have a relatively high absorbance at the red end of the spectrum, effectively increasing the CCT of the incandescent lamp to daylight levels.
-This is similar in function to a CTO color gel that photographers and cinematographers use today, albeit much less convenient.
+The liquid filters, designed by Raymond Davis and Kasson S. Gibson in 1931, have a relatively high absorbance at the red end of the spectrum, effectively increasing the CCT of the incandescent lamp to daylight levels.
+This is similar in function to a CTB color gel that photographers and cinematographers use today, albeit much less convenient.

 Each filter uses a pair of solutions, comprising specific amounts of distilled water, copper sulfate, mannite, pyridine, sulfuric acid, cobalt, and ammonium sulfate.
 The solutions are separated by a sheet of uncolored glass.
 The amounts of the ingredients are carefully chosen so that their combination yields a color temperature conversion filter; that is, the filtered light is still white.

 Illuminant series D

-Derived by Judd, MacAdam, and Wyszecki, the D series of illuminants are constructed to represent natural daylight.
+The D series of illuminants are designed to represent natural daylight and lie along the daylight locus.
 They are difficult to produce artificially, but are easy to characterize mathematically.